reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 # Benchmarks for BERT Large Question Answering inference for RedisAI and RedisGears
 ## Summary of the article
-In this article we will explore challenges and opportunities of deployment large BERT Question Answering Transformer model(bert-large-uncased-whole-word-masking-finetuned-squad) models inside Redis, from Huggingfac, where RedisGears and RedisAI perform a lot of heavy lifting while leveraing in-memory datastore Redis.
+In this article, we will explore the challenges and opportunities of deployment a large BERT Question Answering Transformer model(bert-large-uncased-whole-word-masking-finetuned-squad) models inside Redis, from Huggingfac, where RedisGears and RedisAI perform a lot of heavy lifting while leveraging in-memory datastore Redis.

 ## Why do we need RedisAI?

-* In data science load, you want to load high performance hardware as close to 100% as possible
+* In data science load, you want to load high-performance hardware as close to 100% as possible
-* In user facing load, you want to be able to evenly distribute the load, so it never reaches 100% and client facing servers can perform additional functions
+* In user-facing load, you want to be able to distribute the load evenly, so it never reaches 100%, and client-facing servers can perform additional functions
-* In data science you prefer re-calculate results
+* In data science, you prefer re-calculate results
-* In client facing application you prefer to cache results of calculation and fetch it from cache as fast as possible to drive seamless customer experience
+* In a client-facing application, you prefer to cache results of calculation and fetch data from the cache as fast as possible to drive a seamless customer experience

-Talk is cheap, show me the numbers:
+Some numbers for inspiration and why to read this article:
 ```
 python3 transformers_plain_bert_qa.py
 airborne transmission of respiratory infections is the lack of established methods for the detection of airborne respiratory microorganisms
 10.351818372 seconds
 ```
-The above script is slightly modified transformers default pipeline for BERT QA and running it on server takes 10 seconds.
+The above script is a slightly modified transformers default pipeline for BERT QA, and running it on the server takes 10 seconds.
 The server is latest 12th Gen Intel(R) Core(TM) i9-12900K, [full cpuinfo](https://gist.github.com/AlexMikhalev/354ddc3094b0d3b95b11a411ea000a5a).

 ```
 time curl -i -H "Content-Type: application/json" -X POST -d '{"search":"Who performs viral transmission among adults"}' http://localhost:8080/qasearch